Capacity: 6,335 (2,599 seats)

 Home Kit: Blue And White

-On the other side is the covered, single tiered Henshaw's Stand, which was opened in March 2001.
-This smart looking all seated stand with a hospitality area to its rear, has greatly improved the overall look of the ground.
-The Macclesfield Audi Stand (Star Lane End) is a relatively new covered stand, that is a strange mix of seating and terracing.
-Strange and unusual in having a terrace area behind the seating area.
-Apparently seating was added to the terrace in this way, so that the Club could fulfil the then Football League's rules concerning the number of seats that a Club ground needed to be admitted into the Football League.
+On the other side is the covered, single tiered Big Brand Ideas Stand Stand, which was opened in March 2001.
+This smart looking all seated stand with a hospitality area to its rear, has a capacity of 1,150 seats.
+It was originally named the McIlroy Stand after former Macclesfield Town and Manchester United player Sammy McIlroy, but has now been renamed in a corporate sponsorship deal.
+The Star Lane End is a relatively new covered stand, that is a strange mix of seating and terracing.
+Strange and unusual in having a terrace area behind the seating area, which contains 486 seats.
+Apparently seating was added to the terrace in this way, so that the Club could fulfil the then Football League’s rules concerning the number of seats that a Club ground needed to be admitted into the Football League.
 Opposite is the open John Askey Terrace (named after a former player and manager), which is given to away supporters.
-In one corner of the ground there is a basic looking electric scoreboard which sits on top of the Police Control Box, next to the Macclesfield Audi Stand.
-The ground also a set of unusual looking floodlights.
+In one corner of the ground there is a basic looking electric scoreboard which sits on top of the Police Control Box, next to the Bristol Street Motors Stand.
+The ground also has a set of unusual looking floodlights.

 The Club had hoped to move to a new stadium as part of a wider project to regenerate Macclesfield Town Centre which had been backed by Cheshire East Council.
 These regeneration plans had included the provision of a new 7,000 capacity stadium, situated south of the town centre, just a mile away from Moss Rose.
 However, the scheme has lost momentum and objections raised as to whether the Council should be spending money on a stadium, so unless the Club can find the necessary financial backing, then it looks like they will be staying at Moss Rose for a while yet.